Posted on Sun Feb 10th, 2019 @ 12:04am by

 Been telling the Chief he needs to look at the ballscrews of the aft port vector drive.
 It's pretty nervous while the plasma is flowing on entry.

 I know he hasn't yet.

-Just hopin we don't become a new crater attraction for some local land dwellers.
+Just hopin we don't become a a ball of plasma ourselves and create a new crater attraction for some local land dwellers to scavenge through.
 LOL

 Still no sign of Milika.
 There are hints she might be on Whitefall, but don't know when we might touchdown there.
 It's been a year since I dropped in on that hellhole.
 Hope she's good either way.

 Cap'n Gillian said we're doing the big loop and should get to Whitefall before my first year is up.
 Just maybe...